 - Rule 4.2.1.
-Maintenance of Records and Control: Each licensee is individually responsible and must maintain records of all CPE in which he has participated showing:
+Maintenance of Records and Control: Each licensee is responsible and must maintain records of all CPE in which he has participated showing:

 - (a) Sponsoring organization

 - (b) Location of course

 - (c) Title, description of content, and outline (or equivalent)

 - (d) Instructor(s) with qualifications

 - (e) Date(s) attended

 - (f) Contact hours (actual time) by category

 - (g) Number of credit hours claimed

-Credit will be allowed in the renewal period in which the course is completed.
+Credit will be allowed in the compliance period in which the course is completed.

 - Rule 4.2.2.
 Each licensee shall retain CPE records for a minimum of five (5) years after the end of the applicable one year and the triennial compliance period(s). - Rule 4.2.3.
 The Board, at its discretion, may verify the CPE information submitted by licensees through examination of such records and may require other information it deems necessary to determine the compliance with the CPE requirements, acceptability of a program for the purpose of the continuing professional education requirements or for administration of these rules. - Rule 4.2.4.
 A licensee must report CPE credit hours on the Board prescribed reporting form and by the required due date of August 1 even if the number reported is zero.
 A blank reporting form will be interpreted as zero CPE credit hours. - Rule 4.2.5.
-A licensee who fails to complete and return the CPE reporting form and fails to report the minimum required CPE credit hours for the applicable reporting period will be subject to disciplinary action under Rule 4.5. (relating to Disciplinary Actions Relating to CPE).
+Rescinded.